Skip to content

 • These high-risk, high-reward shares should make up only a small part of a portfolio; they may be unsuitable for those close to retirement

-• We highlight five ASX penny stocks with strong recent growth across sectors from healthcare to software
+• We highlight five ASX penny stocks with strong recent growth – or volatility for CFD traders – across a selection of sectors, from retail to technology

 What are penny stocks?